Skip to content

 network members

-Network Member institutions host NMIN-funded projects and researchers.
+Network Member institutions hosted NMIN-funded projects and researchers.

-NMIN Network Member institutions are signatories to the NMIN NCE Network Agreement.
-Network Members can include Canadian universities or postsecondary institutions with a mandate for research, as well as affiliated institutions eligible to receive research funds from any of the federal Tri-Council granting agencies – SSHRC, CIHR and NSERC.
-Network Members are the institutional hosts of NMIN Principal Investigators and their research teams and contribute cash and in-kind resources toward NMIN-supported projects.
+NMIN Network Member institutions were signatories to the NMIN NCE Network Agreement.
+Network Members could include Canadian universities or postsecondary institutions with a mandate for research, as well as affiliated institutions eligible to receive research funds from any of the federal Tri-Council granting agencies – SSHRC, CIHR and NSERC.
+Network Members were the institutional hosts of NMIN Principal Investigators and their research teams and contributed cash and in-kind resources toward NMIN-supported projects.

 NMIN